 Important factors regarding individuals’ strength threshold are their body and muscle fiber types.
 Body types can be categorized into three groups: mesomorphs, ectomorphs, and endomorphs.

-Mesomorphs have a natural muscular build and they tend to be on the shorter side.
+Mesomorphs have a naturally muscular build, and they tend to be on the shorter side.
 This build is more advantageous for the squat and deadlift as shorter limbs provide a technical advantage.

-Ectomorphs tend to be tall, lanky and have long limbs.
-These people are better suited for the deadlift as longer arms shortens the distance the bar has to travel.
+Ectomorphs tend to be tall, lanky, and have long limbs.
+These people are better suited for the deadlift as longer arms shorten the distance the bar has to travel.

 Finally, endomorphs gain fat easily and have a large build.
 Their height varies, however, due to their large frame, they normally excel in the squat and bench press.

 Equally important is the composition of muscles or the two types of skeletal muscle in the human body, fast-twitch and slow-twitch muscle fibers.